Frequently Asked Questions for Online Synchronous Teaching and Learning

 Students may or may not know what technology is needed for their courses, just like they may or may not know what textbooks are required.
 However, they should have the minimum equipment required for all online classes, which is listed on the Technical Requirements page.

 - Will faculty tell them?
-And if the answer is yes, does the contract language affect when that will happen?
-Faculty can notify their students via email prior to the start of a course.
+Faculty should notify their students via email prior to the start of a course.